benjdiasaad/benjdiasaad/README.md

 <samp>
 I'm BENJDIA Saad, Software Engineering, highly motivated, dynamic, persevering, rigorous and passionate about IT & web and mobile development, I'm Full Stack Web Developer, also I like building new stuff and work with other people.
 My background contains various experiences and projects.

-I have more than 2 years of experience in private IT companies.
-Also as an freelancer.
+I have over +2 years of experience at private IT companies.
+Also as a freelancer.

 <p>
  <a href="https://blog.stephenajulu.com/"><img width="400" align='right' src="https://github-readme-stats.vercel.app/api?username=benjdiasaad&show_icons=true&hide_border=true"></a>